 Website Grader looks at two ways you can get leads through your website, RSS feeds and contact forms.
 In this section, it basically just checks to see if people are able to subscribe to your website updates and if they are able to easily contact you.
 It also provides limited information on RSS feed subscribers.

 6. Competitive Intelligence

-Here, in the final section of the report Website Grader looks at how your website ranks for some of it's keywords, and if you opted to enter some of your competitors websites at the start, if will show you a brief report on how they are ranking as well.
+Here, in the final section of the report Website Grader looks at how your website ranks for some of its keywords, and if you opted to enter some of your competitor’s websites at the start it will show you a brief report on how they are ranking as well.
 This can be particularly useful if they are ahead of you to see what things you need to focus on in order to compete more effectively with them.

 Tested your website and not sure where to go from here or how to fix any errors that may have arisen?
 If you would like to have a chat about it, contact us today to have a chat about what we could do to help improve your existing website.

 Subscribe to our RSS feed to receive the next update straight to your RSS reader.
 Alternatively, check back soon!